 Victoria Theatre and Concert Hall

-The Victoria Theatre and Concert Hall (VTCH) along Empress Place is Singapore's oldest performing arts venue.
+The Victoria Theatre and Concert Hall (VTCH) along Empress Place is Singapore’s oldest performing arts venue.
 Gazetted as a national monument on 14 February 1992, the VTCH comprises two blocks of building constructed more than 43 years apart, in 1862 and 1905, and joined by a clock tower.
 The present theatre and concert hall were originally known as the Town Hall and Victoria Memorial Hall respectively.
-Historically they were both used for functions ranging from public events and political meetings to musical and stage performances.
-The space has undergone a series of renovations over the years, the most recent being a four-year restoration, following which the VTCH was reopened to the public in July 2014.
+Historically, both were used for functions ranging from public events and political meetings to musical and stage performances.
+The space has undergone a series of renovations over the years, the most recent being a four-year restoration, following which the VTCH was reopened to the public in July 2014.1

-The foundation stone for the Town Hall was laid in 1855, after the Assembly Rooms – a popular venue for local dramas and operas, located at the site of the Old Hill Street Police Station from 1845 to 1846 – fell into disrepair.
-Designed by John Bennett, the municipal engineer, the Town Hall was completed in 1862.
-In addition to various government agencies, the space housed the Singapore Library from 1862 to 1876.
-The Town Hall originally served a dual function with a theatre on its ground floor and offices and meeting rooms on its second floor.
-However, with a growing administration and an increasing population requiring entertainment, it eventually proved too small for both functions.
-By 1893, the offices had moved out.
+The foundation stone for the Town Hall was laid in 1855, after the Assembly Rooms – a popular venue for local dramas and operas, located at the site of the Old Hill Street Police Station from 1845 to 1856 – fell into disrepair.2 Designed by John Bennett, the municipal engineer, the Town Hall was completed in 1862.3 In addition to various government agencies, the space housed the Singapore Library from 1862 to 1876.
+The Town Hall originally served a dual function with a theatre on its ground floor and offices and meeting rooms on the second floor.
+However, with a growing administration and an increasing population requiring entertainment, the Town Hall eventually proved too small for both functions.
+By 1893, the offices moved out.4

-The extra cash from the construction funds for the Memorial Hall was used to convert the Town Hall into a new municipal theatre and renovate its facade so as to maintain a look consistent with that of the new Memorial Hall.
+The extra cash from the construction fund for the Memorial Hall was used to convert the Town Hall into a new municipal theatre and renovate its facade so as to maintain a look consistent with the new Memorial Hall.
 Swan & Maclaren produced the design, and renovation works began in July 1906.
-By May 1908, construction had nearly completed.
-Renamed Victoria Theatre, its opening performance was a staging of The Pirates of Penzance on 11 February 1909.
+By May 1908, construction was nearly completed.
+Renamed Victoria Theatre, its opening performance was a staging of The Pirates of Penzance on 11 February 1909.8